Call Me By My True Names

 of seeing and loving.

-I am a member of the politburo, with plenty of power in my hands.
-And I am the man who has to pay his “debt of blood” to my people dying slowly in a forced-labor camp.
+am the man who has to pay his “debt of blood” to my people dying slowly

 My joy is like Spring, so warm it makes flowers bloom